research area(s): mixed reality (MR) fabrication

 material: irregularly shaped tree logs

-principal investigator: Leslie Lok of RUBI Lab link }
+principal investigator: Leslie Lok, Director of the RUBI Lab

 research team: Asbiel Samaniego and Lawson Spencer

-figure_01: video of timber coordination model through the Microsoft Hololens 2
+video of the timber coordination model through the Microsoft HoloLens 2

 By creating a framework that links a holographic digital design to a physical catalog of material, the interactive workflow provides greater design agency to users as co-creators in processing material parts.
 This participation enables users to have a direct impact on the design of discretized tree logs that would otherwise have been discarded in standardized manufacturing.
 This paper presents an approach in which complex tree log structures can be made without the use of robotic fabrication tools.
 This workflow opens new opportunities for design in which users can freely configure structures with non-standardized elements within an intuitive MR environment.